Robotics-Research-Group-KUL/betfsm/readme.md

 See LICENSE file in this directory.

-(c) Erwin Aertbelien, contributions of Santiago Iregui.
+(c) Erwin Aertbelien, contributions of Santiago Iregui and Federico Ulloa Rios

+This work was funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No. 101058589 (AI-PRISM)

-## Generate most recent documentation
+## Generate most recent documentation (for developers)

 Documentation provided in mkdocs, with the library build and installed, you can access documentation by: